 - To save time doing this you can add multiple timesheets for an employee (see: Time Sheets - Adding a Range of Time Sheet)

-Processing the payroll in advance is just like processing your payrolls normally.
+Processing the payroll in advance is just like processing your payroll normally.
 (For more information please see: Processing Payroll).
-There are a couple of things that you will need to make sure check.
+There are a couple of things that you will need to make sure to check.

-- When you are entering into the pay period please ensure that you are selecting the correct payment date.
-This is the date that you are planning to make the payment to the employees and it will as affect the month in which the figures will be reported to for tax and super reporting.
+- When you are entering into the pay period please ensure that you are selecting the correct Payment Date.
+This is the date that you are planning to make the payment to the employees and it will as affect the month in which the figures will be reported for tax and super reporting.

-- If you are planning just to pay out the employees leave balance you can use the Gross Leave Payout function.
-(For more information see: Gross Leave Payout
+- If you are planning just to pay out the employee's leave balance you can use the Gross Leave Payout function.

 Depending on what adjustments you need to do will depend on how to process them.
 Before making any adjustments first you will need to check the timesheets to see what adjustments might need to be done.

 Use a timesheet report that shows the general notes on them, so you can see which timesheets have the "paid in advance" note in them (As advised as an IDEA in section 1) or not.
-If you didn't add a general not to all of the timesheets note that any new scans will show as none timesheet.
+If you didn't add a general note to all of the timesheets note that any new scans will show as none timesheets.